Enjoying our puzzle hints?

 Yellow group: CALCIUM-BASED STRUCTURES

-These words are all connected to structures that contain calcium, such as bones, shells, and teeth, which are all composed of calcium compounds.
+These words are all related to structures that contain calcium, including bones, coral, shells, and teeth.

 Green group: SYMBOLS OF SCOTLAND

-These words are all symbols of Scotland, including the bagpipes, a traditional Scottish instrument, and the thistle, the national emblem.
+These words are all related to symbols of Scotland, including the bagpipes, Scottie dogs, tartan patterns, and thistles.

 Blue group: FAMOUS PLAYWRIGHTS